Small Cap Companies with Dividend Yields Exploding Up!

 PennantPark Investment Corporation

 PennantPark (NASDAQ: PNNT) generates income with debt and equity investments in the United States middle market.
-PennantPark looks for companies that are highly leveraged and whose debts are not rated.
+PennantPark looks for companies that are highly leveraged and whose debt is not rated.
 With a market cap of almost 800 million, the company’s price/book ratio is just 1.13.